M4RC0Sx/TS-RestAPI/README.md

 # TS-RestAPI

 Simple Node + Mongo DB Rest API to learn more about TypeScript.
+It is based on a film data storage system.

 ## MongoDB installation setup on Docker: